getdirty75/asymetrics/src/articles/malongs-round-up-round-7.md

 Superb vibrations from Chad !
 Nuff said…

-The album **[Desert to Douala](https://pulondj.bandcamp.com/album/desert-to-douala)**is the result of NYC’s Nickodemus travel to N’djamena to meet a local collective of artists of many origins (Chad, Congo, Cameroon, Togo…), and it’s a pearl not to be missed- you’ve been tipped !
+The album **[Desert to Douala](https://pulondj.bandcamp.com/album/desert-to-douala)** is the result of NYC’s Nickodemus travel to N’djamena to meet a local collective of artists of many origins (Chad, Congo, Cameroon, Togo…), and it’s a pearl not to be missed - you’ve been tipped !

 <br>